An illegal eviction takes place if your landlord makes you leave your home without following the proper legal process. It is a criminal offence.

 In most cases, your landlord should begin by giving you notice that they want you to leave.
-This might be called a notice to quit or a notice of seeking possession.
+This might be called a section 21 notice, a notice to quit or a notice of seeking possession.

-Depending on the type of agreement you have, the reason for the eviction, and the type of notice you are entitled to, you should get either:
+Depending on the type of agreement you have, the reason for the eviction, and the type of notice you are entitled to, you should get:

 - two weeks' or two months' notice of seeking possession, or

 - a minimum of four weeks' notice to quit.